Professor Jeremy Dawson

 Jeremy Dawson is Professor of Health Management, working jointly between the Institute of Work Psychology (within the Management School) and the School of Health and Related Research (ScHARR).

 He is a statistician by background, but has worked in the fields of work psychology, management and healthcare since 1998.

 Jeremy’s research focusses mainly on staff experience in the NHS (particularly in the areas of team working, human resource management, climate and culture in the NHS and equality, diversity and inclusion) and its links with outcomes, with current funded projects including an examination of factors affecting turnover of mental health staff, and topics such as measurement of general practice productivity, evaluation of interventions to improve staff well-being, and diversity and discrimination in the workplace.
 He provides advice to the NHS at a national level, as a member of both the NHS Staff Survey Advisory Group, and the NHS Race and Health Observatory Academic Reference Group.

-He has also worked on other topics, particularly work group diversity, work engagement and safety.
+He has also worked extensively on other topics, particularly team working processes, and work group diversity, work engagement and safety.
 He has a particular interest in areas of statistical methodology, including the testing and interpretation of interaction effects.

 He was previously a Senior Research Fellow at Aston Business School, Aston University, where he was also director of the Institute for Health Services Effectiveness (IHSE), leading several large-scale projects including running the NHS national staff survey for its first eight years between 2003 and 2010.